antimof/UxPlay/README.md

 _Note that older cmake does not require the final "`.`" to specify the current directory as the source directory, but newer cmake requires it._

+The above script installs the executable file "`uxplay`" to `/usr/local/bin`.
+It can also be found in the build directory after the build processs.
 Run uxplay in a terminal window.

 **Note libplist-dev and (for ZOOMFIX) libx11-dev are new dependencies.**